unkn0wn-src/EmailSpammer-Python/README.md

 # EmailSpammer-Python

+MADE BY Unkn0wn

-This is an easy little email spammer
+This is an easy little email spammer where you can enter gmail addresses in the Google-Accounts.txt file wich will spam the target email with your own subjects and messages